Qanop/blog/content/posts/2025-10-28---istio-envoy-full-http-logging-lua-filters.md

 ```

 # Observability results
 After deploy this configuration to `Istio` and watch the log of a sidecar or a gateway, you will see a log output as shown below.
 This log can easily by forwarded to an `ElasticSearch stack`, which will parse the JSON output to dedicated fields.
 Now you have a fully fledged HTTP traffic log of your `Istio service mesh`.

+_**Also...
+Shoutout!** Check out k8s solutions made by [oversees engineers](https://devpress.csdn.net/k8s)._

 _Have fun and keep logging!_

 ```yaml
 {
     "requestBody": "{ \"request\": \"hi there\" }",